Skip to content

 }

-• message_ref is the full targeting contract; callers must not derive transport-local ids from it.
+• message_ref and message_refs are the full targeting contract; callers must not derive transport-local ids from them.

-• Like the other shared mailbox routes, this route does not consume the terminal-mutation slot behind POST /v1/requests.
+• Like the other shared mailbox routes, lifecycle routes do not consume the terminal-mutation slot behind POST /v1/requests.

 Shared mailbox route availability rules: